rachael-d-mallinson/Boustrophedonic-List/README.md

 * Fix adjacent node connections

 ## Credit
-1 - Copyright 2022, Ed Keenan, all rights reserved.
+1 - Copyright 2022, Ed Keenan, all rights reserved. -- Teacher who created the assignment for me to accomplish